 Derived from data sources such as electronic health recourse, claims data, registries, and mobile devices, real world evidence (RWE) has the potential to bring innovative products to patients more quickly.
 Unlike randomized controlled trials (RCTs), which may not be representative of a general population due to strict inclusion and exclusion criteria, RWE may more closely identify how an investigational product will perform in a general population.
-To address the absence of widely accepted best practices for utilizing RWE, the MRCT Center began collaborating with Duke-Margolis Center for Health Policy to define a framework to establish best practices for utilizing RWE for regulatory decision-making.
+To address the absence of widely accepted best practices for utilizing RWE, the MRCT Center collaborated with Duke-Margolis Center for Health Policy to define a framework to establish best practices for utilizing RWE for regulatory decision-making.

 The OPERAND project convened a technical expert panel (TEP) comprising key stakeholders from industry, academia, and regulators, to consider the principles behind, the methodology to draw upon, and the appropriate utilization of, observational data in regulatory review and approval and comparative effectiveness research.
-This is a project that will first use retrospective observational data to determine if such data can confirm previously published randomized clinical trial (RCT) results and, if successful, extend the use of the data for other potential applications.

-- To develop empirical data to understand data quality – and the limitations of RWD – from various data sources (e.g. Claims, EHR) and the assumptions necessary to use such data for replication
+- To develop empirical data to understand data quality – and the limitations of RWD – from various data sources (e.g., Claims, EHR) and the assumptions necessary to use such data for replication

 - To determine whether and how the addition of EHR to Claims data improves sensitivity and utility of data, and thus RWE utility